 What Does A Good Zero Trust Strategy Look Like?

 Perhaps the most important question of all, Shamane raised the issue of what a good Zero Trust strategy might even look like.
 Lee commented that a good Zero Trust strategy should take into account the whole digital state of an organisation, covering the security of their people, identities, endpoints, networks, infrastructure, applications and data, underpinning all of them with strong analytics.
 (Eight Pillars of Zero Trust).
-In addition, these security controls need to be powered by Zero Trust principles which are “always verify”; “grant lease privilege”; “assume a breach”; “security everywhere”; “continual analysis”; and “be cloud-ready”.
+In addition, these security controls need to be powered by Zero Trust principles which are “always verify”; “grant least privilege”; “assume a breach”; “security everywhere”; “continual analysis”; and “be cloud-ready”.

 Does Zero Trust Have A Place In Companies That Have Not Embraced Cloud?

 To conclude the discussion, Lee was asked if companies that had not embraced cloud could still gain benefit from Zero Trust.
 Since all those valuable assets are still within premises, organisations may not think that starting their Zero Trust journey is necessary.
 In response, he proclaimed that Zero Trust is absolutely for every organisation, even the ones whose data and technology are still on-premise.

 On the contrary, Lee reminded organisations that given the nature of flexible work arrangements, organisation’s users, data, and devices are more than likely to be beyond their perimeter.
 Furthermore, with a younger and more tech-savvy workforce, users are likely and capable of signing up for a third party SaaS application or Cloud storage account for themselves and storing organisational data there.
 This moves an organisation’s data beyond the secure perimeter, exposing it to significant risks.